Corryong's 150 Year Timeline

 1970s

 Regular showings of weekly movies became the victim of television.
-The “Top Picture Theatre” closed not long after.
+The “Top Picture Theatre” in Donaldson Street closed not long after.

 1990s